Could Anne of Green Gables have ADHD? How about Pastor Meredith?

 Meredith rarely seems to work himself up into strong emotion.
-Perhaps these are expelled in the pulpit.
+Perhaps he expels them in the pulpit.
 He almost by accident falls in with the woman he later marries.
 Even then, after she had rebuked him, his youngest daughter had to go ask her to reconsider.

 Why Deprive People with ADHD of Answers?

-Today, we read recent articles that insist that ADD/ADHD are recently invented syndromes made to sell drugs.
+Today, we read recent articles claiming that ADD/ADHD are invented syndromes made to sell drugs.
 I find it so frustrating that people who are so short-sighted (among other less favorable things I could call them) work so hard to make it difficult for people whose lives are tragically affected by ADD to get the medicine and care they need.

 ADD/ADHD has probably been around in some form ever since humans developed a frontal lobe.
 I find it reassuring to see this confirmed in older writings and history.